-- Trail maintenance and improvement programme: There’s no getting around the fact that Arapuke see its fair share of rainfall and countering the resulting mud and erosion is one of our biggest challenges.
+There’s no getting around the fact that Arapuke see its fair share of rainfall and countering the resulting mud and erosion is one of our biggest challenges.
 This programme is aimed at making the Arapuke trails ridable pretty much year-round (please avoid riding immediately after heavy rain though!).
 We are also working to make the park as cohesive as possible.
 This means connections, extensions and revamps are always on the go.

-- Jack the Ripper: Grade 6 National level downhill trail.
+Jack the Ripper: Overhaul of our Grade 6 double black diamond downhill trail.
 A combination of machine and hand built trail with big jumps, drops, chutes, other natural terrain features.

-- Upper Number 8 Wire: This Grade 4 trail has been extended up to the highest point of the park, armoured with gravel and a lot of love.
+About time: This Grade 3 flow trail has been extended up to the highest point of the park, armoured with gravel and a lot of love.

 Thanks for your support in getting these trails built Thank you to all the generous sponsors and volunteers who have enabled MMBC and Arapuke Trails to make such great progress with the trails.
 We never could have achieved it without your help.